programminghistorian/jekyll/en/lessons/r-basics-with-tabular-data.md

 Therefore, the total number of passengers in 1949 was approximately 1,520,000.

-Finally, the 'length()' funciton makes it possible to discern the number of items in a vector:
+Finally, the 'length()' function makes it possible to discern the number of items in a vector:

 ```
 length(Air49)